mikhmha/my_blog/README.md

 # my_blog

+# 03/03/2025 OK BYE

+I really need to start taking life seriously and stop screwing around.
+Its no good feeling sorry for yourself all the time.
+But I don't feel like myself at all recently.

+I can't lie.
+I'm really struggling right now.
+I dont have anyone in my life I can turn to for guidance.
+What am I doing all this for?
+The only thing thats bringing me joy is going swimming.
+Something about getting over my fear of deep-water and getting good at something I never thought I'd be good at is really satisfying to me.

+There are some hard times ahead.
+I need to be strong and prepared to endure.

 # 02/27/2025 NOTHING

 Can't tell if this social media promotion stuff is going well.
 Am I wasting my time?
 Its eating up a lot of time.